gpapillera/conquering-responsive-layouts/README.md

 # Conquering Responsive Layouts

-The following are my key takeaways from [Kevin Powell](https://www.kevinpowell.co/)'s 21-day challenge of learning to create responsive layouts.
+The following are my key takeaways from [Kevin Powell](https://www.kevinpowell.co/)'s 21-day challenge of learning to create responsive layouts. \

+The above folders are my solutions with the given challenges. \
+See and explore this repo, I'm open with any kind of feedback you have in mind.

 ## Day 1 - Using percentage `%` avoiding heights